jakob-bagterp/browserist/README.md

 Main features of Browserist:

 * Improves stability and speed
-* Simple syntax
+* Simple syntax and less code
-* Hassle-free setup that works across browsers: Chrome, Firefox, Edge, Safari, Opera, Internet Explorer
+* Hassle-free setup across browsers: Chrome, Firefox, Edge, Safari, Opera, Internet Explorer
-* Extended library of browser automation functions and tools without elaborate code
+* Extensive framework of functions that makes browser automation easy
-* Supports IntelliSense type hints and other capabilites of Python 3.10+ that makes development more efficient
+* Supports IntelliSense and type hints that makes development more efficient

 ## How to Install
 Ready to try?
 With [PyPI](https://pypi.org/project/browserist/):